Caffeine fuels the world’s productivity.

 Although there are a lot of similarities between caffeine and modafinil, there are also a lot of differences.

-The brain functions through a complex series of chemicals and electrical impulses.
+The brain functions through a complex series of chemical reactions and electrical impulses.
 They interact with each other to drive everything from homeostasis (internal climate control) to imagination & memory.

 The brain and the rest of the nervous system essentially have two different halves; the sympathetic nervous system (SNS), and the parasympathetic nervous system (PNS).